-Are the determinations set by the Panel mandatory?
+Are the determinations and payments set by the panel mandatory?

 Each community and town council is permitted to make a payment to its members up to a maximum amount of £150 per year for costs incurred in respect of telephone usage, information technology, consumables etc.

 All community and town councils must make available a payment to each of their members of £150 per year as a contribution to costs and expenses.

 Is an individual member entitled to forego all or part of their salary?